Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartdata/setexternalworkbook/_index.md

 ---
 title: setExternalWorkbook
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartdata/setexternalworkbook/
+url: /php-java/aspose.slides/chartdata/setexternalworkbook/
 ---

-## setExternalWorkbook(String workbookPath)  function
+## setExternalWorkbook(String workbookPath)  method

  Sets external workbook as a data source for the chart.
 Chart data will be updated from the target workbook.